The Butterfly Binocular

 Review by Michael and Diane Porter

 Why did it take so long for a manufacturer to come up with this binocular?
-Even if you already own binoculars, you need this one too.
+Even if you already own binoculars, you might just want this one too.
 Nothing else lets you look at a butterfly or a flower this close.

 Closer than just close—if a butterfly lands on your knee, you can actually focus on it through your Papilio.
 You can see a nearby butterfly as if you were examining it through a magnifying glass.
 This specialized binocular belongs in every nature lover's pocket.

 The Pentax Papilio (which means butterfly in Latin) is a compact, reverse-Porro-prism binocular that doubles as a long-distance microscope.
 It will focus as close as 18 inches!
 And it's small and light enough (10 oz.) to fit in a coat pocket or a purse.